Pfäfers: Vättis

 Vättis on about 940 m above sea level and has approximately 460 inhabitants.
 The most important branches of trade are agriculture and forestry as well as the industry of the second sector.

 A place of interest is the Drachenloch museum.
 Finds from the prehistorical place of discovery are exposed there.
 In Gaspus is the lower station of the cable way to Vättnerberg situated.
 Numerous hiking tours to the superb world of the alps start in Vättnerberg.

-Behind Vättis lies the Calfeisental which is as well a popular hiking area.
+Behind Vättis lies the Calfeisental valley, which is as well a popular hiking area.